askowno/EPL_riv/README.md

 -   Not Protected: less than 5% of PA target within the PA network

-The PA target was historically set at 20% for freshwater ecosystems, but with the adoption of the 30% for Target 3 of the Global Biodiversity Framework - the PA target increased to 30% in the EPL claculations (previous time points (2018) were recalculated using this higher target).
+The PA target was historically set at 20% for freshwater ecosystems, but with the adoption of the 30% for Target 3 of the Global Biodiversity Framework - the PA target increased to 30% in the EPL calculations (previous time points (2018) were recalculated using this higher target).
+Ecosystem condition (based on Present Ecological State) data for each time point allows for only intact (good condition river reaches to be considered representative).
+Only A and B condition rivers are considered "good"condition (\>=50% ecosystem integrity).

 #### Results: